The Secrets Behind Good & Bad Fats – Eliminating the Confusion

 The Good Fats

 Good Fats aid healthy nutrient absorption, nerve transmission, maintaining cell membrane integrity whilst supporting healthy heart and circulation.

-•Monounsaturated Fats Monounsaturated fats (MUFAs) lower total cholesterol and LDL cholesterol (the bad cholesterol) while increasing HDL cholesterol (the good cholesterol).
-Nuts including peanuts, walnuts, almonds and pistachios, avocado, canola and olive oil are high in MUFAs.
+Good Fats are found in – peanuts, walnuts, almonds and pistachios, avocado, coconut and olive oil are high in MUFAs.
 MUFAs have also been found to help in weight loss, particularly body fat.

 •Polyunsaturated Fats Polyunsaturated fats also lower total cholesterol and LDL cholesterol.
 Seafood like salmon and fish oil, as well as corn, soy, safflower and sunflower oils are high in polyunsaturated fats.
 Omega 3 fatty acids belong to this group.

 IMPORTANT TO REMEMBER: Even your good fats should be Eaten in small quantities, so as to avoid weight gain.

 Bad fats are the fats that block our arteries, are the hidden culprits behind heart attacks; varicose veins, blood clots.
 They block and prevent the blood being pumped and flowing effectively throughout our bodies therefore also preventing nutrition to be transported effectively to our organs and tissue.